 Satsuki and Watari calls him Kousei but she can’t call him like them as Kousei himself was special one.

-If she call Kousei-kun or Arima, it is same word with Satsuki and Watari call even if there is special feeling of her.
+If she call Kousei-kun or Arima, it is the same word with Satsuki and Watari call even if there is a special feeling of her.

-It is different feeling of Satsuki and Watari call him in a casual situation.
+It is different feeling Satsuki and Watari call him in a casual situation.